 Estonia history: During the Middle Ages Estonia changed hands between the Danes and the Swedes until the Russians invaded in 1710 and stayed there until 1918.
 Independence only lasted until 1940 when the Soviet Union annexed Estonia as part of the Molotov-Ribbentrop Pact, a secret agreement between Stalin’s USSR and Hitler’s Germany to carve up Europe.

-Estonia became independent once again in 1991 and I’ve outlined Estonia’s road to independence in my Nickname e-Stonia post.
+Estonia became independent once again in 1991 and I’ve outlined Estonia’s road to independence in my Impressions of Estonia post.

 Estonian people: I found people in service industries to be helpful, honest and efficient but in general I found the people to be of a shy disposition which meant casual conversation with locals was difficult to initiate at times, something solo travellers would notice most.
 Those that I did manage to engage with were exceptionally friendly and courteous.

 Approximately a quarter of the population is ethnic Russian.
-Despite the ubiquitous presence of churches the overwhelming majority of Estonians are atheist.
+Despite the ubiquitous presence of churches there is a large atheist population.

 Electrical plugs: The standard continental European type which is the two round pin plug/socket of 220V-240V.
 WIFI is widely available in Estonia.